alicraigmile/top-5-repos/README.md

-#output the list of repos as a webpage
+output the list of repos as a webpage

   bundle install
-./app/github-repos > repos.html
+  ./app/top-5-repos > repos.html

-#open in a browser (MacOS)
-open repos.html

-#open in a browser (GNOME desktop)
-gtk-open repos.html

-#open in a browser (GNOME windows)
-start repos.html